sensu/sensu-docs/content/sensu-enterprise/3.2/installation/overview.md

 ### Deploying Sensu Enterprise with Docker

 Interested in deploying Sensu Enterprise with Docker?
-[Submit a support request through the Sensu account portal][10] to request access to the official Docker image for Sensu Enterprise.
+[Submit a support request through the Sensu account portal][10] to request access to the [official Docker image for Sensu Enterprise][11].

 {{< platformBlockClose >}}